paulikas78/assessment-2/README.md

 - Manage the store's video inventory:
   - video id
   - video title
-  - video rating
+  - v currently available in-storeideo rating
-  - number of copies currently available in-store
+  - number of copies

 Your application should allow:
 - Viewing the current video inventory for the store